codingkapoor/consul-scala-macro-annotations/README.md

 ```

 ## Direct browser `@localhost:8080`
-Root api endpoint should return: *Microservices can use `@EnableServiceDiscovery` macro-annotation to register themselves to Consul out of the box.*
+Root api endpoint should return following message:
+> Microservices can use `@EnableServiceDiscovery` macro-annotation to register themselves to Consul out of the box.